Biofilm Formation and Antibiotic Resistance: Common Chronic Infections In Pets

 Antibiotic Resistance and Biofilms

-Compared to freely floating, planktonic bacteria, biofilm is much more resistant to antimicrobial agents and in most cases require over one thousand times more antibiotics for treatment as opposed to its free-floating counterparts .
+Compared to freely floating, planktonic bacteria, biofilm is much more resistant to antimicrobial agents and in most cases requires over one thousand times more antibiotics for treatment as opposed to its free-floating counterparts .
 Biofilms can provide bacteria protection against altered pH, osmolarity, lack of nutrients, and physical disturbances .
 Biofilm is able to tolerate various antimicrobial compounds due to its intrinsic genetic and physiologic diversity.
-Some bacteria in biofilm may also protect other microbial members from antimicrobial compounds through the expression of efflux pumps that expel antibiotics from cells, allowing the community to grow even in the presence of a antibiotics .
+Some bacteria in biofilm may also protect other microbial members from antimicrobial compounds through the expression of efflux pumps that expel antibiotics from cells, allowing the community to grow even in the presence of antibiotics .
 Notably, biofilms create a physical barrier between antibiotics and the biofilm community.
-This matrix consequently bolsters the resistance of bacteria and allows them to withstand both harsh conditions and antimicrobial compounds, resulting in the rise infections that are either greatly or fully resistant to one or more antibiotic treatments.
+This matrix consequently bolsters the resistance of bacteria and allows them to withstand both harsh conditions and antimicrobial compounds, resulting in the rise of infections that are either greatly or fully resistant to one or more antibiotic treatments.

 In a systematic review, researchers compiled a condensed list of common microbial diseases in pets that are complicated by biofilms .
 It is important to note that this list is not comprehensive and simply illustrates common biofilm-associated infections.
 The list can be seen in the table below:

 Table 1.
 Common biofilm diseases in veterinary medicine adapted from Abdullahi et al. 2016.